Fatty liver disease: Epidemiology

 NAFLD affects about 30% of people in Western countries and 10% of people in Asia.

-In the United States rates are around 35% with about 7% having the severe form NASH.
+In the United States, rates are around 35% with about 7% having the severe form NASH.
 NAFLD affects about 10% of children in the United States.
 Recently the term Metabolic dysfunction-associated fatty liver disease (MAFLD) has been proposed to replace NAFLD.
-MAFLD is a more inclusionary diagnostic name as it is based on the detection of fatty liver by histology (biopsy),medical imaging or blood biomarkers but should be accompanied by either overweight/obesity, type 2 diabetes mellitus, or metabolic dysregulation.
+MAFLD is a more inclusionary diagnostic name as it is based on the detection of fatty liver by histology (biopsy), medical imaging or blood biomarkers but should be accompanied by either overweight/obesity, type 2 diabetes mellitus, or metabolic dysregulation.
 The new definition no longer excludes alcohol consumption or coexistence of other liver diseases such as viral hepatitis.
 Using this more inclusive definition, the global prevalence of MAFLD is an astonishingly high 50.7%.
 Indeed, also using the old NAFLD definition, the disease is observed in up to 80% of obese people, 35% of whom progress to NASH, and in up to 20% of normal weight people, despite no evidence of excessive alcohol consumption.
 FLD is the most common cause of abnormal liver function tests in the United States.
-Fatty liver is more prevalent in Hispanic people than white, with black people having the lowest susceptibility.
+Fatty liver is more prevalent in Hispanic people than white, with black people having the lowest prevalence.

-In the study of Children of the 90s, 2.5% born in 1991 and 1992 were found by ultrasound at the age of 18 to have non-alcoholic fatty liver disease; five years later transient elastography (fibroscan) found over 20% to have the fatty deposits on the liver, indicating non-alcoholic fatty liver disease; half of those were classified as severe.
-The scans also found that 2.4% had the liver scarring, which can lead to cirrhosis.
+In the study Children of the 90s, 2.5% born in 1991 and 1992 were found by ultrasound at the age of 18 to have non-alcoholic fatty liver disease; five years later transient elastography found over 20% to have the fatty deposits on the liver, indicating non-alcoholic fatty liver disease; half of those were classified as severe.
+The scans also found that 2.4% had a degree of liver fibrosis, which can lead to cirrhosis.

 After the lockdown of the COVID-19 pandemic, a study demonstrated that 48% of patients with liver steatosis gained weight, while 16% had a worsened steatosis grade.
-Weight gain was associated with poor adherence to the suggested diet, reduced levels of physical activity, and increased prevalence of PNPLA3 GG gene.
-PNPLA3 genes are already known risk factors for NAFLD.
+Weight gain was associated with poor adherence to the suggested diet, reduced levels of physical activity, and increased prevalence of homozygosity for the PNPLA3 rs738409 single nucleotide polymorphism.
+PNPLA3 rs738409 is already a known risk factor for NAFLD.

+Research

+A systematic review and meta-analysis, published in 2024, found that growth hormone therapy may help in the management of fatty liver disease.

 In animals

 Fatty liver disease can occur in pets such as reptiles (particularly turtles) and birds as well as mammals like cats and dogs.
 The most common cause is overnutrition.
 A distinct sign in birds is a misshapen beak.
 Fatty livers can be induced via gavage in geese or ducks to produce foie gras.
-Fatty liver can also be induced in ruminants such as sheep by a high caloric diet.
+Fatty liver can also be induced in ruminants such as sheep by a high-caloric diet.